springload/react-accessible-headings/README.md

 The raw React Context.
 Note that the value may be `undefined` in which case you should infer a level of `1`.
 No clamping of valid ranges of values occurs.

-## Limitations
+## Features

+`react-accessible-headings` tries to encourage correct heading levels by periodically polling the DOM to check for incorrect heading levels.

+This only occurs during Development mode, not in production.

-While this library facilitates dynamic heading levels it doesn't detect skipped heading levels through incorrect usage such as,
+This helps detect skipped heading levels through incorrect usage such as,

 ```jsx
 <H>A Heading 1</H>